 To test the plausibility of the paleo diet, scientists studied several inactive, overweight individuals for eight weeks on this diet.
 They found that multiple cardiometabolic disease risk factors decreased while on the diet.
 For example, the levels of leptin, a hormone that promotes the feeling of hunger and is found at lower concentrations while losing body fat, were reduced by 56.2%.
 A different study found that the paleo diet resulted in lower blood pressure, weight loss, and a lower ratio of total cholesterol to HDL cholesterol for those with metabolic syndrome.

 One common concern for people on the paleo diet is a lack of calcium and fiber.
 The study addressing the benefits of the paleo diet for those with metabolic syndrome found that participants' calcium levels decreased by 50%.
-However, the second study mentioned observed that you could manage these risks by adhering to a less restrictive version of the paleo diet.
-Another way to manage these risks is with artificial supplements.
+You can manage these risks by eating more calcium-rich foods or with artificial supplements.
 Additionally, like the other diets mentioned, many people find the paleo diet quite restrictive and hard to stick to.

 The Vegan/Vegetarian Diet